-Car parking is limited to a small area just off the single track road from Dallas Dhu distillery to the A940 Forres to Grantown Road.
+Car parking is available just off the single track road from Dallas Dhu distillery to the A940 Forres to Grantown Road.
 From here it is only a short walk to pick up the paths that circle the loch.
+Alternatively there is a limited number of parking places at the southern end of the loch near the boathouse.

 Whilst the paths are in reasonably good condition they can get a little muddy after long periods of wet weather.
 Walking boots, or study shoes, are recommended 😊.